A mammogram is a safe, low-dose x-ray of the breast that can pick up very small breast cancers, well before a lump can be felt.

 BreastScreen Aotearoa (BSA) is New Zealand’s free National Breast Screening Programme.
-They provide free mammograms every two years for women with no symptoms aged between 45 and 69.These are provided at BSA's contracted fixed sites and also at mobile screening units.
+They provide free mammograms every two years for women with no symptoms aged between 45 and 69 (and have recently announced they'll be progressively increasing this upper limit, from 69 to 74).These are provided at BSA's contracted fixed sites and also at mobile screening units.

 To find out where to have a Breastscreen Aotearoa mammogram visit their website:

 Public hospitals (only for women who are at high risk.
 Surveillance screening is done for women who have previously had breast cancer.)

 You may wish to have a support person or whanau member go with you.